Pico Balloon Serial #2 Is Still Alive as of April 17, 2025

-Greetings from the Rio Amateur Radio Club (Rio ARC)!
-Whether you're a seasoned Ham, just getting started, or simply curious about Amateur Radio, we hope this website becomes a valuable resource for you!
+Howdy from the Rio Amateur Radio Club (Rio ARC)!
+Whether you're a seasoned Ham with more QSL cards than fridge magnets, just getting started, or simply wondering what all the antenna talk is about—we’re glad you found us.
+We hope this site becomes your go-to frequency for all things Amateur Radio.

 Pico Balloon